num30/golang-service-test/README.md

 ### Helm Chart

 If you use helm charts to deploy you application then you can use [helm test](https://helm.sh/docs/topics/chart_tests/) to run your service tests.
-Here is an example of [helm test file](/helm/boxes-api/templates/tests/test-integration.yaml).
+Here is an example of [helm test file](/helm/boxes-api/templates/tests/test-service.yaml).
 The advantage of this approach is tha you can run test by executing `helm test` command.

 Try this example in Kubernetes by running:
 ```
 helm install int-example  boxes-api
 helm test int-example
-kubectl logs int-example-boxes-api-test-integration
+kubectl logs int-example-boxes-api-test-service
 ```

 ## Results